 3 Simple Examples of Going Viral

-you do to capture the attention of thousands [of potential customers] without spending a fortune on advertising, pay-per-click or [gasp] tradeshow schwag?
+So what can you do to capture the attention of thousands [of potential customers] without spending a fortune on advertising, pay-per-click or [gasp] tradeshow schwag?
 The answer is simple.
 Be useful.
 Be helpful.
 Give away something of value.
-In fact, give away
+In fact, give away lots of somethings.

 So, go ahead.
 Right now, ask yourself how you can be of service to your current and potential customers.
 What problems can you solve?
 What questions can you answer?
 What knowledge can you share?